du82/unfathoming/content/archive/2024/about-me.md

 One of my guiding principles has been to gain hands-on experience with as many technologies as possible.
 I've worked with nearly every consumer-accessible tech within a $1,000 budget, as I believe strongly that practical experience is the best teacher.
 This approach has given me a unique perspective on the strengths and limitations of various tools and platforms.

 ## Skills and expertise
-I have an extensive background in computer networking, both physically as well as in software.
-I currently specialize in the field of covert communications.

-I've written, deployed, and secured two full-stack mobile apps on the Google Play store with a combined 900,000 download count.
-That network was also open to third-party clients, of which there were over 20 million installs connecting back to my infrastructure.
+I specialize in covert communications with extensive experience in computer networking, both hardware and software..
+My achievements include:

+- Developed and shipped three full-stack mobile apps on Google Play, amassing 1.2 million downloads.
+- Managed a network infrastructure supporting 20 million third-party client connections.
-On the topic of infrastructure, I also have experience in virtualization (VMware, Proxmox), real-time communication (Matrix), and building my own cloud from scratch (hardware and software).
+- Expertise in virtualization (VMware, Proxmox), real-time communication (Matrix), and custom cloud infrastructure development.

 ## Languages
 I'm fluent in American English and know some domain-specific Mandarin, particularly related to technology and dark web business negotiations.